Sometimes I am asked —

 Yet unhappy relationships that end can be made happy.
 And usually the “end” — the breakup — part provides the springboard for that transformation to happen.

-So… sometimes you have to break up in order to appreciate what you had, even if some parts of the relationship were broke.
+So… sometimes you have to break up to appreciate what you had, even if some parts of the relationship were broke.

 But how do you know if what you had was recoverable, and can be made into something better?